misakey/backend/docs/content/concepts/formatting-of-errors.md

 **Redirect codes**: _code encountered in query parameter `error_code` on redirections_
 * `invalid_flow`
 * `invalid_url`
+* `login_required`: while an auth flow was inited with `prompt=none` parameter but could not be respected because of authentication is required.
+* `consent_required`: while an auth flow was inited with `prompt=none` parameter but could not be respected because of consent is required.
 * `missing_parameter`
 * `forbidden_role`
 * `auth_process_required`